Nepiki/Guides/Treasure-Hunter-G-(SNES).md

 _Win the Ribbit of Darkness game at a Grand Frog casino._

 * The entry code to access the secret room is 3131.
-There's multiple casinos in the game and the password is the same for each.
+There's a casino in Oceania and Arkrass.
+The password is the same for both.

 * If you need to buy frogs, buy them from a guy by the light house because he sells 5 for 100G.
 You can also find them for free in flowers/weeds in other towns.